-Onion Downy mildew
+Onion - Downy Mildew

-This can be followed by total collapse, i.e. in drier conditions the leaves die back progressively without visible fungal growth.
+In drier conditions the leaves die back progressively without visible fungal growth.

 Spores can remain in the soil for five years or more.

-To further control the problem, remove infected plants when the disease is seen, and do not grow onions for five years on land where the disease has occurred.
+To control the problem, remove infected plants when the disease is seen, and do not grow onions for five years on land where the disease has occurred.

 Clear away all debris at the end of the season that otherwise might act as a host for the spores during the winter months.